 - It can take a while to get a new account approved, so it is worth applying early to have some experience with their network and to have a backup in place in case anything should happen to your AdSense account.

-- While they do offer statistics on a per-site, per-day & per-ad unit basis (along with pageview stats), they currently do not offer data down to the individual page or keyword level.
+- While they do offer statistics on a per-site, per-day & per-ad unit basis (along with impression stats), they currently do not offer data down to the individual page or keyword level.
 They provide data on earnings, pageviews & eCPM; but they currently do not provide click or CPC data.
 (I believe they will be adding more granular metrics fairly soon).

 New to the site?
 Join for Free and get over $300 of free SEO software.